 2) Any assignment turned in late will be docked one full letter grade (ten percentage points) for the first day it is late, as well an additional half-letter grade (five percentage points) for each additional day it is late.
-Once an assignment is nine days late, it may be turned in for half credit up until 5pm on Friday, December 16th.
+Once an assignment is nine days late, it may be turned in to your TA for half credit up until 5pm on Friday, December 14th.